-During the condition of ultra-low voltage difference from the input to the output, SCT2650B operates in Low Drop-Out LDO mode.
-High-side MOSFET remains turning on as long as the BOOT pin to SW pin voltage is higher than BOOT UVLO threshold 2.5V, during which the switching frequency decreases and the duty cycle increases.
-To avoid audio interference and maintain the voltage of the bootstrap capacitor, the switching frequency will not be lower than 75kHz.
-The high side MOSFET only turns off for 200ns in each switching cycle to minimize output voltage ripple while charging the bootstrap capacitor.
-The effective duty cycle of the converter during LDO operation can approach 100%.
+During the condition of ultra-low voltage difference from the input to the output, SCT2630B operates in Low Drop-Out LDO mode.
+High-side MOSFET remains turning on as long as the BOOT pin to SW pin voltage is higher than BOOT UVLO threshold 2.5V.
+When the voltage from BOOT to SW drops below 2.2V, the high-side MOSFET turns off and low-side MOSFET turns on to recharge bootstrap capacitor periodically in the following several switching cycles.
+Low-side MOSFET only turns on for 200ns in each refresh cycle to minimize the output voltage ripple.
+Low-side MOSFET may turn on for several times till the bootstrap voltage is charged to higher than 2.5V for high-side MOSFET working normally.
+The effective duty cycle of the converter during LDO operation can be approaching to 100%.

 During slowing power up and power down application, the output voltage can closely track the input voltage ramping down thanks to LDO operation mode.
 As the input voltage is reduced to near the output voltage, i.e., during slowing power-up and power-down application, the off-time of the high side MOSFET starts to approach the minimum value.
 Without LDO operation mode, beyond this point the switching may become erratic and/or the output voltage will fall out of regulation.
-To avoid this problem, the SCT2650B LDO mode automatically reduces the switching frequency to increase the effective duty cycle and maintain regulation.
+To avoid this problem, the SCT2630B LDO mode automatically reduces the switching frequency to increase the effective duty cycle and maintain regulation.